SFe-Team-was-taken/SFe/format-specification/section7.md

 * * *

+## 7.1a Alignment of sub-chunk sizes

+- If the sub-chunk sizes align with SF2/SFe32 in an SFe64 file, interpret the chunk as SFe32 data.
+- If the sub-chunk sizes align with SFe64 in an SFe32 file, interpret the chunk as SFe64 data.
+- If the sub-chunk sizes align with SFe64 in an SF2 file, or if the sub-chunk sizes do not align with either format, reject the file.
+It is "Structurally Unsound".

+* * *

 ## 7.2 "phdr" sub-chunk

-The size of this chunk is a multiple of 38 bytes (SFe32).

-The size of this chunk is a multiple of 280 bytes (SFe64).
+The size of this chunk is a multiple of 38 bytes in SFe32, and a multiple of 280 bytes in SFe64.

-Its structure is like this (SFe64):
+Its structure is like this in SFe64:

 ```
 struct sfPresetHeader